Tapio Lehtinen: Golden Globe Race 2018

 Lehtinen arrived at the finish in Les Sables-d'Olonne on 19 May 2019.
 He had travelled more than 30 000 nautical miles or ca. 55 000 kilometers.
 He was the only contestant to arrive at the finish without experiencing a knockdown, that is, without his mast and sails hitting the surface of the ocean.
 According to Lehtinen, the design of the boat prevented this in winds that could have been between 45–60 knots of speed.

 The boats participating in the race also had an engine, just as in the 1968 race.
 The participants were allowed to have 150 litres of fuel on board.
 It was meant to be used in situations in which the ocean was calm and there was no wind.
 Lehtinen's engine went out of order early during the race near the Canary Islands, and he was not able to repair it.
 At the finish, he still had 135 litres of fuel left.
 The other participants who reached the finish had nothing left.

 Lehtinen used 322 days for his voyage.
 Jean-Luc van den Heede, 73 years old, used 211 days for his voyage and reached the finish on 29 January.

 It has been said of Lehtinen's race, that his position at the finish is “one of the best fifth positions of Finnish sailing ever.”
 It has also been said that the solo sailing around the world of Hjallis Harkimo of 1986–87 pales next to Lehtinen's race, as Harkimo was allowed to stop at various points during his race and stock up with fresh food and water.
 Lehtinen, however, stocked up with all he needed at the start, and at the end of the race he still had food for two more months and water for two more weeks.

 Other races

 In 2019, Lehtinen announced that he would be participating in the 2022 Golden Globe Race, in order to give his boat a new chance in the race.
+In the 2022 race, he made it to the southern Indian Ocean and was in second place at that point, but his boat sank; after 24 hours in a life raft, he was rescued by fellow competitor Kirsten Neuschäfer, who ultimately won the race.
 After that he plans to captain an all-Finnish team in the 2023 Ocean Globe race, with a boat he is to buy from England, the down payment for which he has already paid.